GAMS-dev/gamspy/docs/user/basics/equation.rst

 functions, sets, parameters and variables.
 As with variables, an equation may be defined over a group of sets and in turn map into several individual constraints associated with the elements of those sets.
-Equations are specified in to steps.
+Equations are specified in two steps.
 First they have to be :ref:`declared <equation_declaration>`, afterwards they get a :ref:`definition <equation_definition>`.
 Finally, in order to be considered, they have to be added to an instance of :ref:`gamspy.Model <model>` through the ``equations`` argument of its constructor.
 A handy shortcut to retrieve all equations